printers-for-people/catboat/docs/PID.md

 ### Pid Control Algorithms

-Klipper currently supports two control algorithms: Positional and Velocity.
+Kalico currently supports two control algorithms: Positional and Velocity.
 The fundamental difference between the two algorithms is that the Positional algorithm calculates what the PWM value should be for the current time interval, and the Velocity algorithm calculates how much the previous PWM